 - jsWeather php class for simplified use of the OpenWeatherMap API

-- jsWeather - a module for Joomla version 4
+- jsWeather - a module for Joomla version 4 and version 5

 - Web application for a weather forecast